cpjk/canary/README.md

 ### authorize_resource/2

-Checks whether or not the `current_user` can perform the given action on the given resource and assigns the result (true/false) to `conn.assigns.authorized`.
+Checks whether or not the `current_user` for the request can perform the given action on the given resource and assigns the result (true/false) to `conn.assigns.authorized`.
 It is up to you to decide what to do with the result.

 For Phoenix applications, Canary determines the action automatically.